 WHO YOU ARE NOW IS NOT WHAT YOU WERE BEFORE (2005)

 The surly sister album to GROWING SIDEWAYS.
 The songs aren’t quite as strong, and you lose some of the feeling of discovery that was there when I was still getting to know my new synth.
 But when you’ve got a woman with udders on the cover, how can you lose?

 This was a place to stash some homeless songs I wasn’t sure what to do with.
 From that inauspicious beginning, it somehow grew into one of the better EP-length musical statements I’ve made.
 “Fidget” and the long coda to “Judas Goat” still feel like two of my finest moments.

 THE BITTER SIDE OF SWEET (2006)

 A bunch of half-improvised instrumental piano pieces, with only a little bit of singing and no actual words to be found anywhere.
 It gave me a good excuse to play around with a new effects processor.
 I’m still not sure how successful this one was as an album.
 It isn’t jazz, but it’s about as close as I would come for quite a while.
 I’d probably like it a lot more if I had access to a real acoustic piano at the time.
-That would have to wait until I was recording AN ABSENCE OF SWAY a few years down the road.
+But that would have to wait until I was recording AN ABSENCE OF SWAY a few years down the road.

 OUTTAKES, MISFITS, AND OTHER THINGS (1999-2007)